Humanities/Arts Exam > Humanities/Arts Notes > Political Science Class 11 > Long Questions With Answers - Constitution: Why And How?

 The new Constitution of India, though ready by November 26, 1949, came into operation on January 26, 1950.

 (a) Government of India Act, 1935.
 The new Constitution derives a lot from the Government of India Act of 1935.
-Both in language and substances remarks Prof. Srinivasan, “It is a close copy of the Act 1935 ....
-Almost two-third of the Constitution owes its origin to this Act with modifications in the context of the new conditions attainable in the country.”
+Both in language and substance remarks Prof. Srinivasan remarks, “It is a close copy of the Act 1935 ....
+Almost two-thirds of the Constitution owes its origin to this Act with modifications in the context of the new conditions attainable in the country.”
 Many Articles of the new Constitution have been borrowed from the Government of India Act, 1935.
 As many as 250 Articles, word for word or with a little modification, from the Act of 1935 have been inducted into the new Constitution.
 Some of the Articles of the Constitution clearly lay down that till the Parliament enacts a new law, the old rules under the Act of 1935 will continue in force.

 (b) Other Constitutions.
 The Indian Constitution has drawn extensively from the major constitutions of the world.
 The framers of the Indian Constitution have drawn freely many good things from the Constitutions of England, America, Australia, Canada, Germany, South Africa and Ireland.